 Rachel C. Leonard, PhD, is a full-time psychologist who specializes in utilizing behavioral activation for the treatment of depression, along with additional cognitive-behavioral interventions for anxiety disorders and other co-occurring conditions.
 She supervises the behavioral specialists in Rogers’ FOCUS and Adolescent Center residential programs, the adult inpatient, adult partial hospital depression and anxiety programs, as well as the adult OCD intensive outpatient program (IOP) at the Madison location.

-A graduate of the University of Wisconsin Milwaukee, Dr. Leonard received her bachelor’s degree in Psychology and her master’s in Clinical Psychology.
-She received her doctorate in Clinical Psychology from the University of Wisconsin Milwaukee and performed her internship in the Department of Psychiatry at the Indiana University School of Medicine.
-She has co-authored many peer-reviewed articles and presentations and has helped to teach psychology courses at the University of Wisconsin Milwaukee.
+Dr. Leonard received her bachelor’s degree in Psychology from the University of Wisconsin – Madison and her master’s and doctorate degrees in Clinical Psychology from the University of Wisconsin – Milwaukee.
+She performed her pre-doctoral internship in the Department of Psychiatry at the Indiana University School of Medicine.
+She has co-authored many peer-reviewed articles and presentations on topics related to depression, OCD, and anxiety.

 Dr. Leonard brings a variety of supervised clinical experience to her position, including a post-doctoral fellowship with the OCD Center at Rogers Memorial Hospital, where she worked with Bradley C. Riemann, Ph.D., a leading expert in the assessment of anxiety disorders and use of cognitive-behavioral therapy (CBT) treatment.
 During her fellowship, Dr. Leonard offered her expertise in analyzing and presenting treatment outcome data for OCD programs at Rogers.
 She also conducted diagnostic assessments and provided treatment for OCD and other anxiety disorders, as well as other co-morbid conditions in the residential and IOP programs.